The Terminal List: Production

 In early April 2020, it was reported that the series, starring Chris Pratt, was in development, and seeking out a distributor.
 In early May 2020, it was reported that Amazon Prime Video landed the series and Amazon Studios would be joining the series as production studio and the series was in the process of assembling a writers room.
 Taylor Kitsch, Constance Wu, Jeanne Tripplehorn, Riley Keough, and Pratt's brother-in-law Patrick Schwarzenegger would join the cast in early 2021.
 In June 2021, LaMonica Garrett, Alexis Louder, Tom Amandes, J. D. Pardo, Christina Vidal Mitchell, Jared Shaw, Catherine Dyer, and Remi Adeleke joined the cast in recurring roles, while Arlo Mertz was cast as a series regular.
 In July 2021, Jai Courtney joined in a recurring role.

 Pratt had previously portrayed a Navy SEAL in the 2012 film Zero Dark Thirty and had become friends with Navy SEAL Jared Shaw.
 Shaw knew Jack Carr from their time in the Navy, and shared an early copy of the book with Pratt, who had started a production company and was interested in developing his own projects.
-Carr said he had Pratt in mind when writing story, and that he had hoped to get Antoine Fuqua as the director.
+Carr said he had Pratt in mind when writing the story, and that he had hoped to get Antoine Fuqua as the director.
 Pratt got into a bidding war for the rights, only to discover that he was bidding against Fuqua, so instead they partnered on developing the project.
-On February 1, 2023, Amazon Prime Video renewed the series for a second season.

 Principal photography for The Terminal List began on March 9, 2021.
 Chris Pratt was paid $1.4 million per episode.

+On February 1, 2023, Amazon Prime Video renewed the series for a second season, which will film between March and fall 2025.
+In March 2025, Gabriel Luna and Martin Sensmeier joined the second season in recurring roles.
+In May 2025, Costa Ronin was cast in a recurring guest role for the second season.
+In July 2025, Edwin Hodge and Caitlin Bassett joined the cast in recurring capacities for the second season.